RyanKennon/Okta-Tenant-Setup/README.md

 ---

 ### 11) Create a Global Session Policy and Configure Rule

+The Global Session Policy controls how long a user's Okta session remains active across all applications.
+Configuring session lifetime and idle timeout settings ensures that inactive sessions are terminated automatically, reducing the risk of unauthorized access from unattended devices.

 1. Open the **Security** tab then select **Global Session Policy** then select **Add Policy**
 2. Create a Global Session Policy with the following information: